OpnLaaS/opnlaas/docs/Charter.md

 ### **Feature 3 – Bare Metal Provisioning**

 * As a System Architect, I want to integrate with IPMI and BMC interfaces for bare metal server management.
-* As a Student, I want to deploy my projects on bare metal servers with minimal setup.
+* As a Student, I want to use bare metal servers with minimal setup so that I don't have to deal with the technical parts of the underlying system.
 * As a Researcher, I want to monitor the health and status of the bare metal servers I am using.
 * As a Student, I want to monitor the health and status of the bare metal servers I am using.
 * As a Student, I want to access detailed hardware metrics and logs for troubleshooting.